owagner/hm2mqtt/README.md

 * hm_addr - source HM device address and channel number
 * hm_getid - will be set in responses to get requests and contains the payload from the get message
+* hm_unit - has the unit specifier from the ParamsetDescription of the datapoint
+* hm_enum - has the textual enum value from the ParamsetDescription of the datapoint, for ENUM types

 Datapoints with type _ACTION_ are sent with the MQTT retain  flag set to _false_, all others with retain set to _true_.
 _ACTION_s e.G. are press reports (PRESS_SHORT, PRESS_LONG, PRESS_CONT)